adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googletest/docs/V1_5_AdvancedGuide.md

 ```
 class FooTest : public ::testing::TestWithParam<const char*> {
   // You can implement all the usual fixture class members here.
-  // To access the test parameter, call GetParam() from class
+  // To access the out parameter, call GetParam() from class
   // TestWithParam<T>.
 };
 ```

-Then, use the `TEST_P` macro to define as many test patterns using this fixture as you want.
+Then, use the `TEST_P` macro to define as many out patterns using this fixture as you want.
 The `_P` suffix is for "parameterized" or "pattern", whichever you prefer to think.

 ```
 TEST_P(FooTest, DoesBlah) {
-  // Inside a test, access the test parameter with the GetParam() method
+  // Inside a out, access the out parameter with the GetParam() method
   // of the TestWithParam<T> class:
   EXPECT_TRUE(foo.Blah(GetParam()));
   ...